How to Install Garden Pond Liner in 6 Easy Steps

 Underlay is crucial to keep pond liner punctures to a minimum!

 Under the soft soil you’ll have dug up when excavating your pond, you will find a harder ground level that includes rubble, stones, and rocks.
 Pond underlay protects the liner from any sharp stones or objects that can come up through the soil and split it.
-It also creates a cushioned underlining for your pond to settle into over time, stopping old garden plants uprooting into your pond liner and causing any other problems later in time.
+It also creates a cushioned underlining for your pond to settle into over time, stopping old garden plants from uprooting into your pond liner and causing any other problems later in time.

 Once you’ve removed as much of the harder soil level as possible and smoothed the base of your point, it’s time to install underlay.
 Depending on the underlay size, you may need to slightly overlap sheets for full coverage.
 Simply, layer the underlay sheets into your excavated pond hole, ensuring that it is smooth all over.

-Now you’re ready for pond liner.
+Got your underlay down?
+Now, you’re ready for pond liner.

 As you’ve already measured and chosen your liner, you should be ready to install it.